Appeal procedure

 • the completed application form

-• proof of your degree (certificate and diploma); if you have a degree from a foreign university, it is helpful for the appointment committee if you submit a certificate stating that this degree is recognized in North Rhine-Westphalia.
-Information regarding recognition can be found on the website of the Ministry for Schools and Education in North Rhine-Westphalia.
+• proof of your degree (certificate and diploma); if you have a foreign degree, it is helpful for the appointment committees if you provide a certificate that this degree is recognized in North Rhine-Westphalia.
+Information on recognition can be found on the website of the Ministry of Schools and Education in North Rhine-Westphalia.

 • proof of your doctorate (certificate and diploma); if you completed your doctorate abroad, it is helpful if you include a note on the recognition of your doctorate in Germany with your application

-• proof of your professional activities (e.g. in the form of references)
+• Proof of your professional activities (e.g. in the form of job references)

 • a list of publications